SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 ### Continous Deployment

 > Continuous deployment enables organizations to deploy their applications
-> automatically, eliminating the need for human intervention. -- gitlab.com
+> automatically, eliminating the need for human intervention. -- [gitlab.com][5]

+[5]: https://about.gitlab.com/topics/ci-cd/#what-is-continuous-deployment "What is continuous deployment?"

 When talking about deployment, we mean that the software is running on a server and the services it provides are available for consumption by other software components.
 For research software that is the focus of this course, that is rarely the case, so we ignore Continuous Deployment and focus on Integration and Delivery.

-## Why would we want Continuous Integration and Continuous Delivery?
+## Why is Continuous Integration and Continuous Delivery recommended?

-You should use CI/CD when you work in a collaborative project where changes created by different contributors need to be merged and tested.
+CI/CD should be used when work is done in a collaborative project where changes created by different contributors need to be merged and tested.
-The earlier in the process you do this, the easier any bugs or merge conflicts are to solve.
+The earlier in the process this is done, the easier any bugs or merge conflicts are to solve.

 However, even in projects with a single developer utilizing CI/CD tools can be very benificial.
 It will enable users of the software to have early access to it and bugs are discovered sooner.